leucos/ansible-tuto/step-11/README.md

 # Group vars

-The check interval will be set in a group_vars file for haproxy.
+The check interval will be set in a group_vars file for HAProxy.
 This will ensure all haproxies will inherit from it.

 We just need to create the file `group_vars/haproxy` below the inventory